Whimsy Stick

 Days

 Decompression phase.
+Applying the 3-3-3 framework correctly is the foundation of how to bond with your dog after adoption — rushing past any phase delays the bond rather than building it.
 Dog is processing the change.
 Expect anxiety, hiding, low appetite, or over-arousal.
 Give space.
 No demanding play or training yet.

 3